Winter Fruit Salad – Secrets

 winter fruit salad recipe photo ingredients

-• Cut the avocado in half, remove the peel, and slice it evenly.
-Cover with lemon juice (it’s fine if diluted with a little water).
+• Cut the avocado in half, remove the skin, and then slice it evenly.
+Cover with lemon juice (it can also be diluted with a little water).

-• In a serving dish or bowl, prepare the winter fruit salad by including all the fruit and rehydrated raisins, sprinkle with citrus juice (or any liquor used to soak the dried fruit) and mix.
-Before serving, add the crushed nuts.
+• In a serving dish or bowl, prepare the winter fruit salad by adding all the fruit and rehydrated raisins, drizzle with citrus juice (or the liqueur used to soak the dried fruit) and mix.
+Before serving, add the chopped nuts.

-• Simple, with the addition of rehydrated dried fruit and orange juice, your fruit salad will be naturally tastier and sweeter without adding sugar.
+• Simple, with the addition of rehydrated dried fruit and orange juice, your fruit salad will naturally be tastier and sweeter without needing to add sugar.

-SPICED fruit salad, add a tiny amount of spices to make it even more flavorful: star anise, cinnamon, cardamom, cloves, grated coconut, Tonka bean, nutmeg, long pepper, chili pepper, vanilla, ginger.
+SPICED Fruit Salad, add just a few aroma-spices to make it even more flavorful: star anise, cinnamon, cardamom, cloves, grated coconut, tonka bean, nutmeg, long pepper, chili, vanilla, ginger.

-• – Choose seasonal fruit, ripe but still firm.
+• – Choose seasonal, ripe but still firm fruit.

-– Balance the sweet-tasting fruit with more tangy ones.
+– Balance the sweet-tasting fruit with the more acidic one.

 – Alternate different colors and textures.